[Study]The Most Dangerous Intersections in Ohio

 It remains to be seen whether further improvements can be made to ensure the safety of drivers in Ohio, but studies like these will hopefully inform enough people to empower change and improvement in driver safety across the board.

-For more information on the methodology, data sources or takeaways of the study please contact us.
+For more information on the methodology, data sources or takeaways of the study please contact our Ohio car accident lawyers today.